 PS5 Pro specs

 This is where things get a lot harder to predict.
 The PS5 is already an extremely powerful console, capable of 4K gaming at 120Hz in specific titles, ray tracing, and generally sumptuous visuals across the board.
-A PS5 Pro would certainly help developers hit even higher resolutions and frame rates, but it’s unlikely to represent a tangible leap, like we saw going from 1080p to 4K.
+A PS5 Pro would certainly help developers hit even higher resolutions and frame rates, but it’s unlikely to represent a tangible leap like we saw going from 1080p to 4K.

 However, with the PS5 still unable to output any games at 8K, despite the feature being advertised on the console’s retail box, perhaps the PS5 Pro will target the next-gen resolution standard.
 We've already seen one game, The Touryst, running at 8K / 60fps on PS5, but you can only view it at 4K currently.

-8K isn’t widespread right now, but in three years’ time, 8K panels will likely be more affordable and accessible to non-enthusiast consumers.
+8K isn’t widespread right now, but in a few years' time, 8K panels will likely be more affordable and accessible to non-enthusiast consumers.
 Let’s not forget that Sony also manufactures TVs, and the Japanese company might want to use the PS5 Pro to push sales of its 8K sets, similar to how the PS3 helped win the disc format war with Blu-Ray.

-The PS5 Pro could sport an AMD Zen 4 CPU and RDNA-3 GPU, but we’ve seen that both Microsoft and Sony decided to go with a slightly souped version of the Xbox One and PS4 CPUs in its upgraded models.
+The PS5 Pro could sport an AMD Zen 4 CPU and RDNA-3 GPU, but we’ve seen that both Microsoft and Sony decided to go with a slightly souped-up version of the Xbox One and PS4 CPUs in its upgraded models.
 So, we’d expect to see more investment in the GPU than the CPU with the PS5 Pro.

 Do we even need a PS5 Pro?